If you want to drive tons of engagement in your Facebook group and want it to grow massively, Facebook live is undoubtedly your best bet.

 That’s all with Facebook live videos.
 Now that you know how to go live in a Facebook group, and have a list of Facebook live topics to try out, hit that live button already!

-Hopefully, these Facebook live ideas will help make your community a success!
-Looking forward to hearing from you.🙂
+Hopefully, these Facebook live ideas will help make your community a success!🙂